-Known as Abhinaba Baranasi Kataka in the medieval age, Cuttack is one of oldest cities of Odisha.
+Known as Abhinaba Baranasi Kataka in the medieval age, Cuttack is one of oldest cities of Odisha (Orissa).
 Resting on a fertile delta formed by the Mahanadi and Kathjori rivers, Cuttack is a commercial centre bustling with trade activities.
 Cuttack travel & tourism provides best facilities for tourists.

 Special Silver ART- ( Taarakasi Work)